Greensborough Plaza: Redevelopments

 The shopping centre has undergone two major renovations in its lifetime.
 The first of these renovations took place in 1990, and the second in 1996 which included the addition of a new 13,000m² Myer department store, the first new store for the chain to open within Victoria in over twenty years.

 In 1998, both Harvey Norman and Rebel Sport both commenced operations at the centre.
 Both stores were designed as new larger concept stores which had never been tried by either retailer before.

 Since 2011, the centre has undergone several stages of redevelopment.
 Stage one in 2011 saw new glass lifts installed in the centre court.
 Coles underwent a major refurbishment during this period and re-opened in 2012.
-In July 2011, Aldi and JB Hi-Fi Home opened on Level 1.
-Harvey Norman left the centre in 2015, with a much larger JB Hi-Fi Home store opening in its place later that year.
+In July 2011, Aldi and JB Hi-Fi opened on Level 1.
+Harvey Norman left the centre in 2015, with a much larger JB Hi-Fi store opening in its place later that year.

 In 2014, most of the centre's interior was renovated.
 New lighting was installed around the centre court on levels 2 and 3, as well as through level 3.
 Painting of the interior walls and new seating were also carried out to give the centre a much more modern feel.

 In late 2015, a new kids’ precinct opened on level 2, near the Main Street entrance to the centre.
 A new kids’ play space opened along with a few new stores and new amenities.

 In late 2016, a new casual dining precinct opened on Level 3 near the Hoyts cinema complex.
 Six new restaurants were welcomed to the centre, including well-known eateries Schnitz and The Groove Train.
 Hoyts itself also underwent a major refurbishment.
-This included new recliner seats installed in all of the cinemas, as well as an overall modernisation of the complex.
+This included new recliner seats installed in all of the cinemas and an overall modernisation of the complex.
 A new Ben & Jerry's ice cream shop opened near the entrance, in the old ticket box space.

 The latest redevelopment saw the entire Level 1 space undergo a major renovation.
 New seating and lighting were added, and many new stores opened, although a few of the stores relocated to new spaces including Sculli Bros. and Chemist Warehouse, which were the major tenants in the redevelopment.